simrubin/simrubin/README.md

-# 👋 Hi, I'm Simeon Rubin
+# Hi, I'm Simeon Rubin

 **Multidisciplinary Designer and Developer**
 *Melbourne, Australia*

 Welcome to my personal repository.
-I'm a creative technologist working at the intersection of **design and software development**.
-With a background in **industrial design**, **software development**, and **human-computer interaction**, I build systems that bridge the physical and digital—whether through thoughtful UI, interactive hardware, or speculative design concepts.
+I'm a creative technologist and Design Engineer working at the intersection of **design and software development**.
+With a background in **industrial design**, **software development**, and **human-computer interaction**, I build systems that bridge the physical and digital.
+Whether through thoughtful UI, interactive hardware, or speculative design concepts.

 ---